fst.docs.d05_put

 modification succeeds or not.
 AST nodes are not consumed as they are unparsed and then reparsed in order to make sure

 their locations are correct.
-Source code in the form of a string or a list of lines is also not consumed.
+Source code in the form of a list of line strings is also not consumed.

 'i = 1'